LeeTeng2001/go-nes-emulator/README.md

 # My notes
-- ensure cpu is working independently, use nestest to test!!
+- ensure cpu is working independently, use nestest to test, the old one contains some bug remember to find the updated file!!
 Stop till unofficial opcode
 - components, implement ppu operation
 - PPU is complex, do bit by bit.
 First make sure pattern table can be loaded and display correctly.